rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ###Viewfinder Position Parameters

-On Zebra Technologies' scanners the scanner viewfinder window is not infinitely resizable, when setting ViewFinderX, ViewFinderY, ViewFinderWidth and ViewFinderHeight ensure you do not exceed the size of the screen and it is recommended to use the same aspect ratio as your device.
+On Symbol Technologies' scanners the scanner viewfinder window is not infinitely resizable, when setting ViewFinderX, ViewFinderY, ViewFinderWidth and ViewFinderHeight ensure you do not exceed the size of the screen and it is recommended to use the same aspect ratio as your device.
 For applications designed to handle screen rotation it is recommended to use a scan window whose longest side will fit within both the screen width and screen height.
 If your viewfinder position fails to be applied it is recommended you query your log file to see which parameter is causing trouble, or reposition the window away from the edges of the screen.

 ###Scanning and Camera Interaction